-The wedding industry is competitive.
+The wedding photography industry is competitive.
 It’s difficult for professionals to get quality clients who appreciate and admire their craft, which is why it’s so important to continuously market your business and upgrade your strategy.
 Whether you have a marketing budget or very little to spend, there are simple and easy ways that can help boost awareness of your business and bring in more potential clients.
 It’s time to put your work in front of more eyes and expand your client base with a few simple methods.

 Whether you’ve been a professional wedding photographer for years or are just starting out, here are five ways to market your wedding photography business: